Using smart glasses for remote assistance

 Smart glasses are best used in industries where it is inefficient to hold a phone in one hand and follow instructions with the other.
 You have those nitty-gritty problems and need both hands to solve them, but at the same time need someone to guide you, showing you exactly how to solve the problem.
 They are also beneficial if you have extended ongoing support or instruction sessions and you get tired of holding a phone in front of you for a few hours.

-Or maybe you have a new hire that needs to get his or her hands on the rope, and you want to show them how problems can be troubleshot and solved from the eyes of a more experienced colleague.
+Or you may have a new hire that needs to get their hands on the rope, and you want to show them how problems can be troubleshot and solved from the eyes of a more experienced colleague.
 They are also beneficial if you have extended ongoing support or instruction sessions and you get tired of holding a phone in front of you for a few hours.

 Smart glasses are meant to be an extension for those with specific issues or needs, not something everyone must have.

 Who should NOT use smart glasses for remote support?

 If you’ve tried XMReality Remote Guidance and don’t experience the need for hands-free communication, smart glasses won’t be a must-have for you.
 Enjoy XMReality Remote Guidance support, and keep doing what you’re doing.

 If there’s an urgent issue and troubleshooting to attend to, and the person on-site doesn’t have their smart glasses, then there’s limited or no time to install or send a pair of them.
 Then it’s much quicker to connect using a Remote Guidance call link.

 If you haven’t tried our remote support solution, we recommend you start with a free trial of XMReality.
 The difference is that you need to use your phone to point the camera at the problem instead of using smart glasses.

 How does smart eyewear connect to industries?